UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.2.1 submission
+# CRAN notes for dodgr_0.2.2 submission

-## Current failure
+## Current ASAN/UBSAN notes

-CRAN checks currently fail on r-devel-linux-x86_64-debian-gcc because of one example which fails to read from a connection.
-This should never fail, as it reads from a file in tempdir() that must exist, and which succeeds on all other systems.
-I have nevertheless switched the very small example that caused this fail to `\dontrun` to rectify this problem.
+This submission *should* rectify previous notes from address & undefined behaviour sanitizers.
+I have nevertheless been unable to confirm this as I have not been able to reproduce the result.
+I tried the rocker/r-devel-ubsan-clang container, but that failed to install package due to the valgrind memory leak from TBB via RcppParallel mentioned below.
+I also checked on r-hub's sanitizer system, but that failed for same reason, and not for reasons related to current CRAN failures.
+I could also not reproduce locally.
+In spite of this, I am confident that I have identified the reason for currently failures, and rectified accordingly.
+Sorry for any inconvenience.

 ## Notes